Code of Conduct

 Both BioQUEST and QUBES promote scholarly engagement with Open Education Practices (OEP) by promoting sharing of resources by community members through professional development experiences such as this workshop.

 Unless a speaker explicitly opts out at the beginning of a presentation, participants may share information about the talk on social media or take photos for personal use.
-Photos of poster should only be taken with the presenter’s explicit consent; permission may be included on the poster itself or granted while the presenter is present.
+Photos of posters should only be taken with the presenter’s explicit consent; permission may be included on the poster itself or granted while the presenter is present.